Holistic Guidance for Occluded Person Re-Identification: Related Work in Person-ReID

-\textbf{(c) Occluded Person ReID:} Occluded person ReID is different from person ReID or holistic person ReID because during test time either the probe images are often occluded as in real-world applications~\cite{icmeocc}.
+\textbf{Occluded Person ReID:} Occluded person ReID is different from person ReID or holistic person ReID because during test time, the probe images are often occluded as in real-world applications.
 Hence ~\cite{icmeocc} have proposed to use a binary classifier to classify the images as occluded or not to distinguish occluded ones from holistic images.~\cite{occ_pgfa} considered using pose guided feature alignment to align part features or local features.
-Similar to ~\cite{occ_pgfa}, there have been other works that align local or part features by pose estimation like ~\cite{poseinvariant,globallocal}.
-Similar to this, ~\cite{higherorder} use pose estimator to help predict key-points on body parts and use graph based methods.
-A key concept behind these methods is to use pose to align local features to reduce the impact of occlusion.
-The main disadvantage of pose aligned methods are that they suffer from the problem of requiring additional supervision like pose estimation step which is error prone~\cite{alignedReID}.
-Recently, ~\cite{gao2020pose} use a method where, in the first step, they obtain discriminative features by using pose guided attention and them mine for visible parts. .~\cite{occ_foreground} have used foreground-background mask instead of the pose.
+Similar to ~\cite{occ_pgfa}, other works align local or part features by pose estimation like ~\cite{poseinvariant,globallocal}.
+Similar to this, ~\cite{higherorder} use pose estimator to help predict key-points on body parts and use graph-based methods.
+The main disadvantage of pose-aligned methods is that they suffer from requiring additional supervision like the pose estimation step, which is error prone~\cite{alignedReID}.
+Recently, ~\cite{gao2020pose} use a method where, in the first step, they obtain discriminative features by using pose guided attention and then mine for visible parts. \cite{partial2} have used foreground-background mask instead of the pose.
 Recently, ~\cite{diverse} used only identity information to learn occluded ReID with part aware transformers.
 Note that they add additional complexity with the transformers used for attention.~\cite{aaaiOccluded} is an other approach using only identity information, where Occluded ReID is considered as a set matching task to make invariant to occlusion of different parts.

-Similar to our method, ~\cite{teacherstudent} uses a student-teacher network where in the first stage the Teacher network learns from a holistic dataset during which both identification and supervised saliency is learned (using a salient object detector).
-In the student network side, the student is trained on occluded samples while the teacher supports the student with the Teacher model provides the student with ground truth for saliency.
-During training they use a full body dataset and half of occluded ReID dataset while the other half is used for testing. ~\cite{teacherstudent} differs from our method as follows. \textbf{(1)} We do not learn any supervised salient region detection unlike SOA \textbf{(2)} Our test dataset is completely different from that of training dataset used in student network. \textbf{(3)} We introduce ability to recover from small occlusions by using a denoising auto-encoder for backbone.
-Noisy data is input by random erasing augmentation~\cite{randomerasing}, and by reconstructing original images.
+Similar to our method, Zhuo et al.~\cite{teacherstudent} employ a student-teacher model.
+In the first stage, their teacher network learns from a holistic dataset, where both identification and supervised saliency is learned using a salient object detector.
+However, it differs from our approach in that: \textbf{(1)} it does not learn any supervised salient region detection, and \textbf{(2)} it allows recovering from small occlusions by using a denoising auto-encoder as a CNN backbone.